A sauerkraut recipes round-up that covers the essential ways to enjoy sauerkraut.

 Sauerkraut Salad with Apples & Leeks – crisp and healthful, this salad is an excellent choice when the consumption of probiotics is a key goal in addition to the enjoyment of sauerkraut’s pleasant tanginess.
 Recipe here.

 Beer Braised Sauerkraut – a great side to grilled brats, roasted pork knuckles or pork steaks.
-Simply simmer sauerkraut with a bit of beer, beef broth and brown sugar (to taste).
-Medium heat, for about 6-10 minutes.
+Simply sauté a small onion in olive oil, then add sauerkraut, a bit of German beer, beef broth and brown sugar (to taste).
+Simmer over medium heat, for about 6-10 minutes.

 Baked Potatoes & Sauerkraut – a vegetarian (or not if bacon is used) side dish.
 Boil potatoes, peel and cut in bite size pieces.
 Place in a greased baking dish along with sauerkraut and optional bacon strips (first cook the bacon half way for some of the fat to be rendered).
 Bake at 350 F for 10 to 20 minutes depending on the quantity.